The Stratford Historical Society

 the Captain David Judson House (National Register of Historic Places)

 Built circa 1750 by Capt.
 David Judson on the site of his great-grandfather's 1639 stone house, Judson House is a fine example of Georgian achitecture with its impressive broken scroll pediment entry.
 It is furnished with period pieces of Stratford origin.
-The beautiful paneled "west roome" contains an early piano which belonged to William Samuel Johnson, a Stratford resident, framer of the U.S. Constitution, and the second president of Columbia University.
+The beautiful paneled "west roome" contains an early piano which belonged to William Samuel Johnson, a Stratford resident, framer of the U.S. Constitution, and the third president of Columbia University.

 An outstanding collection of Chinese porcelain is displayed in the dining room